 UBIT is calculated using the trust tax rate table, which just like any other tax has both an income and a capital gains rate table.
 Additionally, UBIT is paid directly from your Self-Directed IRA, never from your personal funds.

 Wall to Main has built the first ever UBIT Calculator.
 For any multifamily investment opportunity, they can calculate the annual taxes they’d expect to see through the life of a project.
-This allows their investors to gain a clearer understanding of how much they’ll be left with after paying taxes on cash flow and sales proceeds.
+This allows for their investors to gain a clearer understanding of how much they’ll be left with after paying taxes on cash flow and sales proceeds.

 Provided to their investors on every opportunity they offer, their UBIT Calculator is highly robust, adjusting for refinances, interest-only periods, and even varying investment amounts.